jepasq/backup-prog/README.md

 as `MOD_TARGET` variable.
 The executable script will be installed as the name stored in the variable `EXE_TARGET`.

+To know where these files must be installed, you can use the `perl --version` command from a terminal.
+Then, modify

+	MOD_TARGET=/usr/lib/perl5/5.36/site_perl/$1/

+the *5.36* part with your system's version.

 ### Linking or copying

 System-wide Installation is based on *m4*-powered generated Makefiles.